Digitally Programmable Sensor Signal Amplifier

 This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

 The AD8555/AD8556/AD8557 are auto-zero instrumentation amplifiers with programmable gain and output offset adjustment features.
-The evaluation board enables a personal computer (PC) to communicate with the AD8555/AD8556/AD8557.
-Users can send commands to the evaluation board and read back the programmed values for the device that is being evaluated.
+The evaluation board enables a PC to communicate with the AD8555/AD8556/AD8557.
+The user can send commands to the evaluation board and read back the programmed values for the device that is being evaluated.

 A wide variety of electronic applications, especially those involving very small input signals, require signal paths...

 High-performance Adder Uses Instrumentation Amplifiers

 Make an adder circuit using instrumentation amplifiers to increase input impedance.

 ADI has always placed the highest emphasis on delivering products that meet the maximum levels of quality and reliability.
 We achieve this by incorporating quality and reliability checks in every scope of product and process design, and in the manufacturing process as well.
 "Zero defects" for shipped products is always our goal.

 The USA list pricing shown is for BUDGETARY USE ONLY, shown in United States dollars (FOB USA per unit for the stated volume), and is subject to change.
 International prices may differ due to local duties, taxes, fees and exchange rates.
 For volume-specific price or delivery quotes, please contact your local Analog Devices, Inc. sales office or authorized distributor.
 Pricing displayed for Evaluation Boards and Kits is based on 1-piece pricing.